reproducible-agile/reproducible-agile.github.io/index.md

 ### How to submit

 [Fork the workshop repository](https://github.com/o2r-project/agile-2017#fork-destination-box) and create a new [Markdown](https://guides.github.com/features/mastering-markdown/) document named `first_authors_last_name.md` in the directory `submissions`.
 Then [create a pull request](https://github.com/o2r-project/agile-2017#fork-destination-box).

+If you have troubles working with GitHub, please get in touch with the workshop organizers or send your abstract via email to [daniel.nuest@uni-muenster.de, m.konkol@uni-muenster.de, and f.o.ostermann@utwente.nl](mailto:daniel.nuest@uni-muenster.de,m.konkol@uni-muenster.de,f.o.ostermann@utwente.nl?subject=AGILE workshop submission).

 Feedback will be given in the pull request discussion.
 Accepted papers will be merged and published on the website.

 ### Review